All Episodes

 Well, you know, Rush, that's an interesting point.

-I'm not gonna be part of a bidding war to see who can come up with the most lenient path forward.
+I'm not going to be part of a bidding war to see who can come up with the most lenient path forward.

-Um I th I think we should be for a reasonable path that's good for Americans, that's fair to the people that come here legally every year, a million people who come every year legally, no other countries nearly as generous.
+That's fair to the people that come here legally every year, a million people who come every year legally.

-Now, if in flushing out and creating a law, which is not written yet, by the way, uh and and it'll be some time before it is, if it doesn't work out, that's one thing.
+Now, in flushing out and creating a law, which is not written yet, by the way, and it'll be some time before it is, if it doesn't work out, that's one thing.

 But the president has a choice to make today.

-But if what he goes if if he goes to Wa to Las Vegas, which I'm not sure why he didn't do it here in Washington, but if he's gone to Las Vegas to give a speech and try to trigger a bidding war, then no, it doesn't bode well.
+But if he goes to Las Vegas, which I'm not sure why he didn't do it here in Washington, but if he's gone to Las Vegas to give a speech and try to trigger a bidding war, then no, it doesn't bode well.

-There will there won't be a solution, and we'll just continue to have what we have now, because that issue I think is a bright line for most of us that are involved in this effort that uh unless there is real enforcement triggers, we are not gonna have a bill that moves on to the next the the to the uh you know to the opportunity to apply for a green card.
+There won't be a solution, and we'll just continue to have what we have now because that issue, I think, is a bright line for most of us that are involved in this effort, that unless there is real enforcement triggers, we are not going to have a bill that moves on to the next, you know, to the opportunity to apply for a green card.

-Well, he's gonna be in Vegas today, and he's gonna make it play and he opposes enforcement in any kind, triggers or otherwise.
+Well, he's going to be in Vegas today, and he's going to make it plain he opposes enforcement in any kind, triggers or otherwise.

-Well, something they're going to have to work out.
+Well, that's something they're going to have to work out.

 Maybe, but I think at the end of the day, all those four senators and the president are going to relish the opportunity to continue to beat the Republicans up for two more years in hopes of winning the House.

-So the question is, does he really want any kind of a solution to the problem, or is this really attractive to him as an ongoing issue for him to fulfill his dream of just eliminating any viable political opposition in the media, the Republican Party or whatever, because it's pla it I mean they've admitted that that's what their objective is.
+So the question is, does he really want any kind of a solution to the problem, or is this really attractive to him as an ongoing issue for him to fulfill his dream of just eliminating any viable political opposition in the media, the Republican Party, or whatever, because it's, I mean, they've admitted that that's what their objective is.

 I would just say we're going to start finding out the answer to that question today by what he outlines and what he says.